akademsubotnik/SMSAlert_USABills/README.md

 Goal of this project is:
-Pull list of all bills related to Ukraine into a dictionary Send UP TO 3 bills to phone number per day also stored in a dictionary {Name : Number}
+Pull list of all bills related to criteria into a dictionary Send UP TO 3 bills to phone number per day also stored in a dictionary {Name : Number}